 - Tuesdays are dedicated to Cruisers and Rockets.

-- Wednesdays are club rides and for all riders
+- Wednesdays are Club rides for all levels of rider.

-- Thursdays include a Cruiser/Rocket ride as well as an intown ride for scooters.
+- Thursdays include a Cruiser/Rocket ride as well as a Scooter ride for those who want a more gentle ride.

 The all-level Club Rides will divide into their respective levels at the trailhead.